Natural Skincare Tips for Sensitive Skin

 Cold-water fish such as herring, salmon, and sardines

 Also, you can try the Mediterranean diet for better control of sensitive skin because it has a higher consumption of veggies, fruits, nuts, fish, healthy oils, and whole grains.
+Another good tip is to add some so-called beauty supplements to your diet to nourish your skin from inside.

 Watch what you buy